HausAnalytics/actions/README.md

 Secrets

-These secrets must be exist in the calling repo
+These secrets must exist in the calling repo

 GOOGLE_CREDENTIALS_FOR_SLACK_TOKEN ❗
 Credentials in JSON format